IIM Kozhikode Announces 17th Batch of Executive Post Graduate Programme in Management - www.lokmattimes.com

 IIM Kozhikode Announces 17th Batch of Executive Post Graduate Programme in Management

-PNN Kozhikode (Kerala) [India], July 15: The Indian Institute of Management Kozhikode, in collaboration with TimesPro, announced the launch ...
+Kozhikode (Kerala) [India], July 15: The Indian Institute of Management Kozhikode, in collaboration with TimesPro, announced the launch of ...

 Kozhikode (Kerala) [India], July 15: The Indian Institute of Management Kozhikode, in collaboration with TimesPro, announced the launch of the 17th batch of its two-year Executive Post Graduate Programme in Management (EPGP) designed specifically for working professionals.
 Recognised as a flagship initiative by IIM Kozhikode, this programme aims to enhance the learners’ managerial competencies, refine their techniques, and cultivate management acumen deemed essential for shaping successful careers.